TwistingTwists/elm-demystify-decoders/README.md

 - `elm-test tests/Exercise01` - if you installed it globally
 - `npm run elm-test tests/Exercise01` - locally using `npm`
 - `yarn elm-test tests/Exercise01` - locally using `yarn`

+for solutions : goto `solutions` folder and copy relevant file in `src` directory.